openhab/openhab-addons/addons/binding/org.openhab.binding.osramlightify/doc/NOTES.md

   * a gateway power cycle does not lose unknown1 above some threshold but below that it zeros them and sets reachable to 2.
     * this threshold is not currently known.

+* On firmware upgrade of a device the final step is for the device to reboot.
+When the reboot is initiated we receive a device state with reachable=0 and power=true (all else being as expected) - i.e. the device has powered up and become unreachable.
+Once the reboot is complete we receive reachable=2 with the rest of the state being the power on default.

+* PAR16 RGBW firmware 01020510 reports white range to be 1501K to 8000K, firmware 01020412 reported 2702K to 6622K.
+The only difference is light firmware, there is no bridge change.
+That suggests we are probing device capabilities as per ZLL but why has it changed?
+The quoted range for PAR16 RGBW is 2000K to 6500K and surely that is dependent on hardware?
+Perhaps the firmware is generic and Osram have lights with a wider range in the pipeline?
+Or some of the existing devices were firmware-crippled?

+* PAR16 RGBW firmware 01020510 causes lights to go offline and back online every 80-100 minutes or so due to the time since last seen becoming non-zero.